grokify/ringcentral-docs-quickstart/docs/answering_rules.md

 Each RingCentral extension has two answering rule resources, one for business hours and another for after hours.
 These can be configured by end-users using the RingCentral Online Account Portal under extension Call Handling & Forwarding.

-The API endpoints are as follows:
+The answering rule API endpoint is:

+* `v1.0/account/~/extension/~/answering-rule/`

+There are standard rules for `business-hours-rule` and `after-hours-rule` as well as support for custom rules.
+Standard rule endpoints are shown below:

 * `v1.0/account/~/extension/~/answering-rule/business-hours-rule`
 * `v1.0/account/~/extension/~/answering-rule/after-hours-rule`

-## Read Answering Ruile List
+## Read Answering Rule List

 | Method | Endpoint | Description |
 |--------|----------|-------------|